NBISweden/module-openrefine-dm-practices/_episodes/06-saving.md

 2. The file will be exported to your default `Download` directory.
 That file can then be opened in a spreadsheet program or imported into programs like RStudio, which we'll discuss later in our workshop.

-Remember from our lesson on data organisation practices that using widely-supported, non-proprietary file formats like `tsv` or `csv` improves the ability for yourself and others to use your data.
+Remember from our lesson on data organisation practices that using widely supported, non-proprietary file formats like `tsv` or `csv` improves your and others' ability to use your data.

 {% include links.md %}